Team Building Challenge

 Spaghetti bridge challenge.

 Paper Tower Challenge

 Wilderness Program Alternative

 Sometimes parents contact us at Summerland Camps also considering Wilderness based programs.
-The essence of a Wilderness program is that campers form inter-dependent groups that must relay on each other.
-This dynamic gets campers interacting and socializing with each other and a “positive peer culture” is formed.
+The essence of a Wilderness program is that campers form inter-dependent groups that must rely on each other.
+These dynamic gets campers interacting and socializing with each other and a “positive peer culture” is formed.

 We create the same culture at Summerland Camps by providing team building camp activities where each participant is a valued member of the team.
-Campers interact, socialize, and discover there are better ways to occupy their time then by screen based activity alone.
+Campers interact, socialize, and discover there are better ways to occupy their time than by screen-based activity alone.
 We also offer aftercare services at Summerland Camps, which many Wilderness programs do not.